1839 Cannon Dr, Ste 101

 WATCH A VIDEO OUTLINING OUR DEPRESSION APPROACH AT RBI PSYCHIATRY:

 For these reasons, it’s vitally important that people with depression get help.
 And the good news is that depression is treatable… and curable.
 Get thorough, focused and individualized care.
 Major depression is difficult to diagnose and treat effectively.
 So it should be addressed by, a licensed physician specializing in mental disorders.
 At Rabjohn Behavioral Institute, our outstanding clinicians have extensive training and dedicate the time and attention necessary to resolve symptoms effectively.

-Pat Rabjohn, MD, PhD and Shelley Durham, DO, and Tam Redd, MD all begin with a thorough history of depressive symptoms and a careful examination of factors that bring on episodes or worsening symptoms.
+Pat Rabjohn, MD, PhD and Tam Redd, MD begin their evaluations with a thorough history of depressive symptoms and a careful examination of factors that bring on episodes or worsening symptoms.
 They will determine which treatments have or have not helped you in the past.
 The complex and serious nature of depression means that diagnosis is often time-intensive, which is why the clinicians at RBI created and adhere to a patient-first care model that allows them to dedicate the time to be thorough.